oxivanisher/JamesII/README.md

 #### Notes on some plugins
 #### mpd noise
-The noise command plays a file from the mpd library in a endless loop (or until i.e. a wakeup command is sent).
+The noise command plays a file from the mpd library in an endless loop (or until i.e. a wakeup command is sent).
 This file needs to be added to the library manually!
 I downloaded mine from [www.audiocheck.net/testtones_pinknoise.php](https://www.audiocheck.net/testtones_pinknoise.php)
 ##### mpd and espeak